 Essentials for Writing has a two-year rotation of curriculum.
 These years can be taken in any order or as stand-alone classes.

-Essentials for Writing (B) is the same curriculum as Essentials for Writing (A), but with expectations more appropriate for 12 to 14 year-olds (7th-9th grade).
+* Essentials for Writing (B) is the same curriculum as Essentials for Writing (A), but with expectations more appropriate for 12 to 14 year-olds (7th-9th grade).
 If your student has taken Essentials (A) for one year as a 5th grader, they should stay in (A) as a 6th grader for the second year of curriculum; they do not automatically progress to (B).

 If your student’s first introduction to the fundamentals of writing is during their 7th grade year or higher, we recommend that you register for Essentials (B).
-After that year, you may determine if you would like your student to continue with Essentials (B) the following year for the second year of the curriculum, or advance to the intermediate level of writing courses at Bridges with our Introduction to Writing class.
+After that year, you may determine whether you would like your student to continue with Essentials (B) the following year, for the second year of the curriculum, or advance to the intermediate level of writing courses at Bridges with our Introduction to Writing class.

 Cost: $260